 RTR is transforming from a consumer ask to a regulatory requirement in several countries.
 It allows users, consumers, and businesses to repair their devices on their own without any legal or technical restrictions.
 The U.K. and a few U.S. states already allow varying RTR levels.

 Experience- and intelligence-driven commerce provides superior customer engagement

 E-commerce activity has surged in recent years to become a critical driver of platform modernization.
 As consumers become more selective about their purchases, brands are investing in sophisticated commerce platforms that focus on the entire customer journey to provide better experiences and derive meaningful insights.

-Personalization of content in websites and mobile applications was mostly driven by rules defined in content management systems, experience management solutions and analytics engines.
+Content personalization in websites and mobile applications was mostly driven by rules defined in content management systems, experience management solutions, and analytics engines.
 These rules relied on frontend user interactions or a history of user patterns captured at the backend.
-Stream analytics, big data analytics and edge analytics now offer significant insights that evolve into hyperpersonalization.

-Accessibility tools, which allow people with disabilities to use devices and the web smoothly in UX, have gained importance and, in some parts of the word, are a governmental requirement.
-According to the World Health Organization, about 15% of the world's population has some form of disability, which indicates they form a significant segment whose needs must be addressed.
+Accessibility tools allow people with disabilities to use devices and the web smoothly.
+These tools have gained much prominence and are a regulatory requirement in some parts of the world.
+According to the World Health Organization (WHO), about 15% of the world's population has some form of disability, indicating the necessity.

-Enterprises handle massive volumes of data in a highly interconnected world.
-The flipside of having abundant data is potential breaches.
-Reports of data theft or data used for fraudulent purposes are on the rise as cyberattacks become more sophisticated.
-Financial services sectors, hospitals, retailers and government agencies gather a vast amount of personal information.
+Enterprises handle massive amounts of data in a highly interconnected world.
+The downside of having abundant data is potential breaches.
+Reports of data theft or data used for fraudulent purposes are on the rise, as cyberattacks become more sophisticated.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!